Microsoft/go/eng/doc/fips/README.md

 For CNG, Go uses Windows syscalls to call the CNG APIs.
 This can also not be considered *dynamic linking*, but like *dynamic loading*, syscalls also mean the app is using OS-provided crypto functionality.

 It's common in the Go ecosystem to statically link all dependencies to produce a single binary that can run standalone (e.g. in a minimal Docker container).
-Unfortunately, the requirements of FIPS and the way it's implemented in Microsoft mean this is not possible for a Go program that uses the Microsoft Go runtime and FIPS features.
+Unfortunately, the requirements of FIPS and the way it's implemented in Microsoft mean this is not possible for a Go program that uses the Microsoft build of Go runtime and FIPS features.
 If you are responsible for a Go app in Microsoft and this is impossible, contact the crypto board for more details.
 We opened an issue to discuss support for static linking: [microsoft/go#744 *OpenSSL static linking proposal*](https://github.com/microsoft/go/issues/744).
 However, as we learned this would not be considered FIPS compliant for use in Microsoft, we don't have any plans to implement it.

 ### Portable OpenSSL